← Back to Blog

 This size provides extra volume for bulky debris and high-output projects.

-Choosing a Dumpster for Roofing Projects
+Selecting a Dumpster for Roofing

 • Asphalt shingles are heavy

-• Multiple shingle layers increase weight
+• Multiple shingle layers add even more weight

-Construction & Contractor Jobs
+Construction and Contractor Jobs

 • 20 yard dumpsters for mid-sized jobs

-• Debris material
+• Debris type

 • Estimated volume